 The underlying facts of the case were that Vega-Robles and four others sold narcotic and non-narcotic controlled substance from January 1, 2004 to November 30, 2005 in the Richmond/San Pablo area.
 The group would buy meth in Los Angeles and then resell it in Northern California.
 Most of the meth originally came from Mexico.
 The group also sold marijuana.
 All drugs were sold in large quantities, sometimes as much as ten pounds.Court of Appeal First Appellate District San Francisco

 After police untangled the myriad of crimes and identified who did what in all the crimes, arrest warrants were issued and Vega-Robles was arrested in Petaluma after he returned to the United States from Mexico in 2007.

 After years of proceedings in 2012, a jury convicted Vega-Robles of the above offenses and he appealed to the First Appellate District Court of Appeal.

 While Vega-Robles’ appeal was pending, the California Supreme Court decided People v.
 Chiu

 (2014) 59 Cal.4th 155, which held an aider and abettor may not be convicted of first degree premeditated murder upon a natural and probable consequences doctrine.
-Since the First Appellate District could not determine if Vega-Robles’ conviction as an aider and abettor in the first degree murders was on the natural and probable consequences theory (the special verdict did not call for such a finding), Vega-Robles’ convictions on these two counts was vacated and the case was remanded back to the trial court for further proceedings.
+Since the First Appellate District could not determine if Vega-Robles’ conviction as an aider and abettor in the first degree murders was on the natural and probable consequences theory (the special verdict did not call for such a finding), Vega-Robles’ convictions on these two counts were vacated and the case was remanded back to the trial court for further proceedings.